Learning and Development (L&D) strategy: How to create an effective one

 Strong learning and development strategies are crucial amidst talent shortages to achieve business objectives.

-As we head into 2024, the talent shortage is one of the major concerns for organizations.
+As we (almost) head into 2025, the talent shortage is one of the major concerns for organizations.
 Looking to anticipate competitors, companies are redefining their employee experience. e.g., by adding to their value proposition a four-day week, flexibility, and appealing learning and development opportunities.

 In this context, there has never been a more important time to have a clear and strong learning and development strategy in place.
 A good strategy defines the actions a business should take and the priorities, acting as a guiding principle to achieving the expected goals.